 Learn from Experience

-Lessons from previous projects must be sought, recorded and used — throughout the project, not just at closure.
+Lessons from previous projects must be sought, recorded and actively used throughout the project.
+Not just captured at closure and filed away.

 3